 The Dutch Caribbean island of Aruba lies 15 miles north of the South American coastline, benefitting from year-round sunshine, an average temperature of 32 degrees and a cooling breeze.
 Located on the edge of the hurricane belt, with a nine mile stretch of award-winning pristine beach, turquoise seas, colonial Dutch architecture and a Latin vibe; Aruba is a delightful alternative Caribbean experience.
+And with brand new direct British Airways flights starting in March 2023, Aruba is now even easier to get too!

 An adventure in Aruba is most often found in discovery of the unexpected.
 Visitors to the island delight in the amenities of world class hotels, stunning beaches, constant sunshine and dramatic scenery.